Are you an apple shape and wondering how to dress your apple body shape?

 - Weight tends to form on the stomach

-- Average bust size
+- Average to large bust size

 To be honest this is not the easiest body shape to dress as many women with this shape will be well aware of.
-Some women tend to cover it all up with lose garments, which in most cases is not the right thing to do as this can simply make you look larger.
+Some women tend to cover it all up with loose garments, which in most cases is not the right thing to do as this can simply make you look larger.

-Below are some rough guidelines what will and will not work for many apple shaped women over 40.
+Below are some rough guidelines of what will and will not work for many apple shaped women over 40.

 Which garments are good for an apple body shape?